Barcelona • Montserrat • Zaragoza • Manresa • Madrid • Toledo • Cordoba • Santiago de Compostela • Granada • Seville • Costa Del Sol • El Camino

 Day 9: Take a day trip to Granada, the last great capital of the Moors in Spain.
 Travel past rolling hills dotted with olive groves, capturing Spain's classic beauty.
 Upon arrival, join a local expert for a tour of the world-famous Alhambra, a hilltop palace and UNESCO site.
 Tour the Generalife, "garden of the architect", and behold waterfalls, courtyards and secret gardens upon its grounds.
 Dinner and overnight in Seville.

-Day 11: Full day tour in Santiago de Compostela.
+Day 11: Fly to Santiago de Compostel.
+Tour of the city by bus time permitting.
 Dinner and overnight in Santiago de compostela.

 Day 12: After breakfast, join the walking pilgrims at the Monte del Gozo from which the spires of the Cathedral are first visible.
 We will walk little bit on El Camino arriving at the Cathedral, the destination we have been yearning to reach.
 We will attend the International Pilgrim Mass at the Cathedral of St. James, one of the finest examples of architecture in all of Europe.
 Tradition invites us to perform some rites.
 The most important and meaningful one is the hug to the Saint, go under the main altar and visit the crypt where the relics of St. James are preserved.
 In the afternoon we will visit to the city of Santiago to see: Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, etc. Dinner and overnight in Santiago de Compostela.